 Make sure your oven, grill or microwave is working correctly, and make sure to preheat your oven or grill to a hot enough temperature.
 If they’re too cool when you pop the food in, your dinner will take significantly longer to get up to a safe temperature, and may take longer than the recommended reheating time.

-2. Stir food when using a microwave
+2. Stir food when reheating food with a microwave

 Using a microwave?
 Follow the instructions to the letter, taking special note of advice on standing and stirring.
 If it’s a dish you made yourself, always stir regularly when reheating to make sure the food is the same temperature all the way through.
 Microwaving food can leave ingredients very hot round the edges but cold in the middle, stirring helps it heat evenly throughout.
 It’s disappointing when you’ve sat down to enjoy a nice warm bowl of soup and you hit a cold spot with the first spoonful.